NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Sacred Geyser.md

   - name: ""

   - name: "Sacred Geyser"
     desc: "`pf2:r` **Trigger** A creature dips a vessel or otherwise attempts to remove water from the oasis\n* * *\n\n**Effect** A jet of magical boiling water targets the triggering creature and affects all creatures within 5 feet of the target.
-Creatures caught in the burst take 2d10+13 fire (basic DC 23 Reflex check save)."
+Creatures caught in the burst take 2d10+13 fire (DC 23 Reflex check save)."

   - name: "Reset"